trainer-rx/vr_12_score/README.md

 A gem for scoring the VR12 instrument. http://www.bu.edu/sph/research/research-landing-page/vr-36-vr-12-and-vr-6d/

+Based on the R program "VR12score" by Scott J Hetzel MS (hetzel@biostat.wisc.edu).
+University of Wisconsin - Madison, 12/15/2014

 ## Usage
 This gem requires the use of proprietary data files containing weights created through the statistical analysis of survey responses.
 The data files are not included in this repository.
 Contact the developers of the survey to request access to these files. http://www.bu.edu/sph/research/research-landing-page/vr-36-vr-12-and-vr-6d/request-access/

 The four data files contain weights for calculating the physical component score (pcs) and mental component score (mcs) of surveys that were administered by phone interview or mail-out written questionnaire.
 It is recommended that you rename these files on your system to ```pcs_phone.csv```, ```mcs_phone.csv```, ```pcs_mail.csv``` and ```mcs_mail.csv``` so the gem can find them with no additional configuration.
 To initialize a new scorer, pass the directory containing these data files.

 ```
 require "vr_12_score"